 Cathy Poyner, co-advisor to Ekklesia, retired spring 2017.
 A reception honored her on May 8.
 Gifts in her honor to the Ekklesia scholarship are welcomed.
 She taught Information Systems and Accounting at Truman for a total of 27 years.
 She advised Phi Beta Lambda for 24 years and the last three years Beta Alpha Psi.
 She is now a senior financial analyst at A.T.
 Still University.

-Past recipients include Andrew Hansen, Nathan Vickers, Landon Anderson, Adam Priest, Emily Mahnken, Carmolee Patt, Sarah Pauley, Jordan Weichelt, Kristin Flannigan, Daniel Hansen, Kaytlin Tippin, Maddie Kusmec, Aidan Roam, and Emily Weichelt for 2018.
+Past recipients include Andrew Hansen, Nathan Vickers, Landon Anderson, Adam Priest, Emily Mahnken, Carmolee Patt, Sarah Pauley, Jordan Weichelt, Kristin Flannigan, Daniel Hansen, Kaytlin Tippin, Maddie Kusmec, Aidan Roam, Emily Weichelt, and Emily Schulz for 2019.

 In 2015 a scholarship honoring Dr. Frank & Josephine Wortham was awarded to ATSU medical student Gabe Collins.
 In 2018 Grant Hupp was awarded the scholarship.
 This $250.00 scholarship was meant to honor an osteopathic student and wife from Texas who were responsible for establishing the church of Christ in Kirksville in 1941.